Laurel House is officially open!

 Together we can guide these homeless youth into promises of hope and future.

 34-unit apartment building for homeless youth (ages 18 to 24).
 Will provide permanent housing and services for young people at serious risk of long-term homelessness.
-Breaking ground in the fall of 2019.
+Opening October 2020.

 The House is 10 bed temporary shelter for homeless, runaway, and unaccompanied youth ages 13 through 20.
 The House helps teens move towards stable and safe housing and other youth-driven goals through intensive case management and support from advocates, volunteers, and mentors.